dsa015/atkis_master_project/README.md

 - If no existing DB, please create one:
 - Within PGAdmin, connect to PostgreSQL server -> create database
 - Then right click DB, select `Restore`.
 This way you can import the datasets

+## Connect Ontop to DB
+- In the mapping manager, you need to specify the DB URL:

 `TODO: Update the docker setup readme`
 If using Docker:
 - clone the repo with `git clone`